There are many HDMI wireless HDMI devices that can transmit a signal.

-A wireless HDMI transmitter and receiver will need to be bought and connected to the TV and sending device.
+A wireless HDMI transmitter and receiver will be needed and connected to the TV and sending device.

 For example, a Laptop HDMI can send a signal to a TV with the transmitter plugged into the laptop and receiver plugged into the TV HDMI port.

 This also works with many other devices such as cable boxes, projectors, and most any device with an HDMI output port.

 All wireless signals work best with a clear line of sight with no walls or other barriers blocking the signal.

 This is especially true when sending TV signal since it is a lot of data and needs to be sent in real-time.